PedroCarbonaroG/SpringBootProject/README.md

 # SpringBoot Project Repository

 This repository serves as a Spring Boot project implementing a web service in Java.
-It integrates Spring Boot, JPA with Hibernate, and PostgreSQL for efficient data management and deployment on Heroku for production.
+It integrates Spring Boot, JPA with Hibernate, and H2 database to manage all tests in localhost.

 ## Project Overview